vttale/serve-stale/README.md

    implemented as a patch to BIND 9.7.0.
 It has been in production on Akamai's production network since 2011, and effectively smoothed over transient failures and longer outages that would have resulted in major incidents.
-The patch was contributed to the Internet Systems Consortium and is now distributed with BIND 9.12.
+The patch was contributed to Internet Systems Consortium and the functionality is now available in BIND 9.12 via the options stale-answer-enable, stale-answer-ttl, and max-stale-ttl.

    Unbound has a similar feature for serving stale answers, but it works in a very different way by returning whatever cached answer it has before trying to refresh expired records.
+This is unfortunately not faithful to the ideal that data past expiry should attempt to be refreshed before being served.

    Knot Resolver has an demo module here: https://knot- resolver.readthedocs.io/en/stable/modules.html#serve-stale

-   BIND 9.12 support this functionality, and has some options that can be twiddled - these include: stale-answer-enable, stale-answer-ttl, max-stale-ttl, The BIND 9.12 announcement says:

-   "Akamai contributed a patch, written by a former member of the BIND development team, that implements Serve Stale.
-Serve Stale returns a stale answer when a fresh answer is unavailable due to an unresponsive authority.
-Akamai has been using a version of BIND with this patch internally for several years with good results.
-A similar approach enabled some public resolvers to continue to offer access to popular sites like Twitter during the October 2016 massive DDoS against Dyn and we wanted BIND to have the same ability."

-10.  new section

-   "
+   Details of Apple's implementation are not currently known.

+   In the research paper "When the Dike Breaks: Dissecting DNS Defenses During DDoS" [DikeBreaks], the authors detected some use of stale answers by resolvers when authorities came under attack.
+Their research results suggest that more widespread adoption of the technique would significantly improve resiliency for the large number of requests that fail during an attack.

-11. Security Considerations
+10. Security Considerations

    The most obvious security issue is the increased likelihood of DNSSEC validation failures when using stale data because signatures could be